 This case documents the first 18 months of Oakland’s participation in By All Means and includes its activities through May 2017.
 We are hoping that city leaders and others will use this piece to understand how opportunities and obstacles unfold within specific contexts.
-Each city in the consortium is unique: Oakland is BAM’s largest city, is the only city located west of the Mississippi River, and has faced several external challenges during early phases of the initiative, including a transition in school district leadership and a public school budget crisis.
+Each city in the consortium is unique: Oakland is BAM’s only city located west of the Mississippi River, and has faced several external challenges during early phases of the initiative, including a transition in school district leadership and a public school budget crisis.

 Oakland is a mid-sized city of over 400,000 people located just east of San Francisco, and is among the most diverse cities in the nation.
 The Bay Area tech boom has brought an influx of workers, new restaurants, and a youthful energy to the city.
 It has also brought the challenges of gentrification, including stark income inequality and an acute housing crisis.
 In just a five-year period between 2011 and 2016, the median home price nearly doubled,1 and homelessness has become such a widespread problem that the city has put up storage sheds as a stop-gap measure.2 Libby Schaaf, who was born and raised in Oakland, was elected Oakland’s 50th mayor in 2014 on a platform of addressing economic and racial inequality city-wide.
 The issue of equity is an Oakland priority, and supporting the needs of students and families furthest from opportunity is deeply embedded in the Oakland work described below.